 Hason Ward, Springfield Central - When the ESPN cameras stopped rolling Monday night, there was still one game left to be played and Hason Ward gave everyone who stayed a treat as the long and athletic center went for 22 points, 7 rebounds, and 6 assists.
 Known primarily as a shot-blocker outside of the MIAA, Ward has been a force around the rim all season long with his ability to score and rebound.
 He was equally dominant on Monday night, leading Springfield Central to a 70-46 win.

-Amir Spears, Windsor - The Warriors lost a hard faught contest to New Jersey's Ramapo High School to start the day on Saturday but Spears continued his big junior season in the process.
+Primo Spears, Windsor - The Warriors lost a hard faught contest to New Jersey's Ramapo High School to start the day on Saturday but Spears continued his big junior season in the process.
 One half of Windsor's dynamic 2020 backcourt duo, Spears went for 28 points but also stuffed the total state sheet with 4 assists, 4 steals, and 3 rebounds while connecting on 2-4 from behind the arc as he thrived in the team's up-tempo system.